SrFluff/fmake/README.md

 If that doesn't work, uh...**sudo it**\
 Then, to be able to run it, move it into your `/usr/local/bin` directory

+# Compiling

+Compiling with fmake goes as follows:\
+`fmake rule <rule>` for compiling a specific rule `fmake` for compiling with the default `make.fmake` rule

+# Rules

+To make a rule, just make a .fmake file with the rule name.
+(Ex. if you want a rule named "test", make a `test.fmake` file)

 # Config file

 This repo comes with an example `make.fmake` file\